forcedotcom/cli/.github/ISSUE_TEMPLATE/bug_report.md

 ### System Information

+- Which shell/terminal are you using? (e.g. bash, zsh, powershell 5, powershell 7, cmd.exe, etc.)

 - If you are using `sfdx`
 	- Run `sfdx version --verbose --json`
 - If you are using `sf`